commercetools/test-data/docs/guidelines/migrating-existing-model.md

 ### Presets

-Presets are just prepopulated instances of the data models with some static data.
+Presets are just pre-populated instances of the data models with some static data.
 With the legacy version, we were just exporting one object per preset, but since we now have three builders in the migrated version of the data models, presets need to expose one version for each one of them.

 This is how the legacy version looks like: